-Mexican Seasoning (Taco seasoning) is prepared with a few smooth ground spices which you will have in your kitchen most probably. 🙂
+Mexican Seasoning (Taco seasoning blend) is prepared with a few smooth ground spices which most probably you will have in your kitchen.

-It takes less than 5 minutes to just mix together the ground spices for this Mexican seasoning recipe and you can store it easily for another hot spiced day.
+It takes less than 5 minutes to just mix together the ground spices for this Mexican spice mix recipe and you can store it easily for another hot spiced day.

-Mexican seasoning is a spice blend which is usually used for popular Mexican dishes.
+Mexican food seasoning is a spice blend which is usually used for popular Mexican dishes.

-Often while Mexican seasoning is simply promoted and sold as a seasoning that includes spices with Mexican flavors.
+Often while Mexican style spice blends are simply promoted and sold as a seasoning that includes spices with Mexican flavors.

-This Mexican Seasoning recipe is more like a global “modern” spice blend than a traditional Mexican spice blend because even in Mexico they differentiate between various spice mixtures.
+This homemade spice mix recipe is more like a global "modern" spice blend than a traditional Mexican spice blend because even in Mexico they differentiate between various spice mixtures.

 This universal multi-purpose 5 min Mexican seasoning recipe consists of a few aromatic ground spices and more:

 - Onion Powder